Madison man was first on scene to help kids out of overturned bus in Stokesdale

 “The way it was sitting on its top, nobody had gotten out.
 And I made my way down to the back of the bus and there was a kid trying to push open the back door and help the others out,’’ Love said.

-“I could see them starting to congregate toward me, and three little girls just held their arms out. … They were so small I think they might have been in first or second grade,’’ Love said, explaining the bus was positioned at an incline that forced children to climb up to the back exit.
+“I could see them starting to congregate towards me, and three little girls just held their arms out … They were so small I think they might have been in first or second grade,’’ Love said, explaining the bus was positioned at an incline that forced children to climb up to the back exit.

 “So I was able to just start taking them out and setting the kids down, one at a time, on the ground.’’